DoubleCouponDay/Chunkus/README.md

 - A threshold determines how easily another colour is considered a separate shape
 - A Threshold of 0 means any color that is not EXACTLY the same will be considered separate
-- A threshold of 441.67 means the only color values considered different are rgb(0,0,0) and rgb(255,255,255) (white and black)
+- A threshold of 441.67 means the only color values considered different are rgb(0,0,0) and rgb(255,255,255) (white and black).

+Use this if you want increase the accuracy of the output image.

+### Colours
+The number of colours that are available in the output image.

+Use this if reducing the colour complexity would increase the speed of image processing.

 ## C Tests
 ---